 The only passport stamps avid travelers like myself have been collecting have been stamps like “Kitchen”, “Zoom Meeting”, and “Living Room”.
 It hasn’t been easy for me and I certainly have been feeling caged, taking it day by day and dreaming of travel both in and out of sleep.

-That being said, I have gathered some of the best resources I have been using during this pandemic with regard to travel updates for each country and sharing tips from the relief flight I was on during the peak of the pandemic.
-I found myself stuck in the US when the travel ban was lifted resulting in additional weeks in Chicago then presented with the opportunity to return to Manchester when I was told that UK residents/citizens were being allowed to enter and the US was offering relief flights.
+That being said, I have gathered some of the best resources I have been using during this pandemic with regard to where to travel during covid.
+These resources include travel updates for each country and coronavirus travel advice from my personal experience including the relief flight I was on during the peak of the pandemic.
+BACKGROUND: I found myself stuck in the US when the travel ban was lifted resulting in additional weeks in Chicago then presented with the opportunity to return to Manchester when I was told that UK residents/citizens were being allowed to enter and the US was offering relief flights.

 Open For Travelers